trezzuri/erpnext-docs/docs/en/setting-up/email/email-account.md

 # Email Account

-**You can sync your email account with ERPNext to send and receive emails from ERPNext.**
+**You can sync your email account with SOMA to send and receive emails from SOMA.**

-You can manage multiple incoming and outgoing Email Accounts in ERPNext.
+You can manage multiple incoming and outgoing Email Accounts in SOMA.
 There has to be at least one default outgoing account and one default incoming account.
-If you are on the ERPNext cloud, the default outgoing email is set by us.
+If you are on the SOMA cloud, the default outgoing email is set by us.

 To access Email Accounts, go to: